Most of us are taking too much of each various supplement. This could be just as bad as missing these nutrients though. Plus, it’s expensive.

 So instead of just adding random amounts of nutrients to our system, Pulse Dosing allows us to gain a better idea of how much or little our system needs of various nutrients.

 Sometimes I take a break from a nutrient completely while keeping an eye out for symptoms of being deficient.
 This way I can reintroduce it slowly and get a better idea of what it does or does not do for me.
-If I never seem to notice anything at all from a nutrient, I don’t take it often at all.
+If I do not ever seem to notice anything at all from a nutrient, I don’t take it often at all.

 To keep a fire burning at the right temperature, we can adjust the amount of wood we add as well as how often we add more.
 By adding small amounts of wood and waiting a bit, we can gain a better idea of how much or how little wood needs to be added as well as how often.